Punjabi Bagh: Geography

-Divided into 2 parts East and West by Ring Road.
-It is well connected to various parts of the city and has a fairly good bus network and roads.
-It is also well connected to the Delhi Metro with 4 stations within the main Punjabi Bagh Chowk area.
-The stations are Madipur, Shivaji Park (Delhi Metro) and Punjabi Bagh East of the Green Line (Delhi Metro) and Punjabi Bagh West (Delhi Metro) on both green and the recently-opened Pink Line (Delhi Metro).
+The neighborhood is divided into Eastern and Western parts by the Ring Road.
+It is well-connected to various parts of the city and has a fairly good bus network and roads.
+It is also well-connected to the Delhi Metro with 4 stations within the main Punjabi Bagh Chowk area.
+The stations are Madipur, Shivaji Park and Punjabi Bagh East of the Green Line and Punjabi Bagh West on both green and the recently opened Pink Line.

 The Western Part of Punjabi Bagh also has an ISKCON temple.
-ISKCON temple Punjabi Bagh is around 0.5 kilometers away from Punjabi Bagh Club on Road No.77(in the lane of mother's pride school, it was established in September 2007.
+ISKCON temple Punjabi Bagh is around 0.5 kilometers away from Punjabi Bagh Club on Road No.77(in the lane of Mother's Pride School), it was established in September 2007.

-For recreation and social gatherings there is a club called the Punjabi Bagh Club mainly for the residents offering a lot of facilities like swimming, Lawn Tennis, badminton, Roller skating, basketball, table tennis, squash, wedding lawns etc. It also has a well-equipped Gymnasium and rooms for arranging parties and kids entertainment.
+For recreation and social gatherings there is a club called the Punjabi Bagh Club mainly for the residents offering a lot of facilities like Swimming, Lawn tennis, Badminton, Roller skating, Basketball, Table tennis, Squash, Wedding lawns etc. It also has a well-equipped Gymnasium and rooms for arranging parties and kids entertainment.